realmagicgreen/magicgreenastro/src/content/posts/brazilian-reclaimed-wood.md

 ---
 title: Brazilian Reclaimed Wood
-subtitle: "Recycling wood is clever!
-From Indo to Brazil many up-cycle old timber turning it into furniture."
+subtitle: 'Recycling wood is clever!
+From Indo to Brazil many up-cycle old timber turning it into furniture.'
 category: products
-description: "Rest easy, feel good, you are sitting on a reclaimed wood chair!
-Recently in Brazil we have seen a big boom in furniture made from reclaimed wood."
+description: 'Rest easy, feel good, you are sitting on a reclaimed wood chair!
+Recently in Brazil we have seen a big boom in furniture made from reclaimed wood.'
 pubDate: 2018-08-08
 publish: true
 tags: